-The Audit Committee oversees the Company's global cybersecurity risk environment and the Company's cybersecurity strategy and priorities.
-The Company's Senior Vice President and Chief Information Officer (the "CIO"), together with other senior leadership, reports to the Audit Committee at least semi-annually on the Company's global information technology matters, including technology and cybersecurity structure and strategic efforts to protect, optimize and support the growth of the Company, while reviewing the Company's internal assessment of cybersecurity risk management capabilities and responses.
+Delegated by the Board of Directors, the Audit Committee oversees the Company's global cybersecurity risk environment and the Company's cybersecurity strategy and priorities.
+The Company's Senior Vice President and Chief Information Officer (the "CIO"), together with other senior leadership, reports to the Audit Committee at least semi-annually on the Company's global information technology matters, including technology and cybersecurity structure, cyber-risk insurance coverage, and strategic efforts to protect, optimize and support the growth of the Company, while reviewing the Company's internal assessment of cybersecurity risk management capabilities, and responses.

-The Company utilizes the National Institute of Standards & Technology Framework for Improving Critical Infrastructure Cybersecurity (NIST Framework), a toolkit for organizations to manage cybersecurity risk in its assessment of cybersecurity capabilities and in developing cybersecurity priorities.
+The Company utilizes the National Institute of Standards & Technology Framework for Improving Critical Infrastructure Cybersecurity ("NIST Framework"), a toolkit for organizations to manage cybersecurity risk in its assessment of cybersecurity capabilities and in developing cybersecurity priorities.
 In addition to internal assessments, the Company's cybersecurity strategy and capabilities are evaluated and audited against the NIST Framework and industry best practices by independent, third-party, leading specialists in cybersecurity.
 Our CIO and senior leadership review the results of the independent assessment with the Committee, together with measures to be implemented to further strengthen the Company's information technology infrastructure as the Company and the cybersecurity environment evolve.
 We regularly provide information technology and cybersecurity training to employees, with at least one training session per year, and regularly distribute cybersecurity safety tips.
-We also conduct regular internal phishing education campaigns to heighten employee awareness to cybersecurity threats.
+We also conduct regular internal phishing education campaigns to heighten employee awareness of cybersecurity threats.
 The Company utilizes best-in-industry cybersecurity tools and services for endpoint detection and response, security operations center services, vulnerability management scanning, secure e-mail gateway, identify management, single sign-on, multi-factor authentication, and privileged access management.